Live streaming has a charm to it. People stick to watching it for long without batting their eyelids.

 - Low Latency: Latency is the rate of delay for a data file to get from one point to another.
 With Vplayed the latency is maintained at an optimal range of about 30 to 50 ms.

 - Streaming Protocols: – VPlayed uses RTMP and HLS streaming multimedia.
 RTMP is used to ingest input media using multiple codec formats.
 Media is delivered with an HLS video player.
 A higher pixel rate can be delivered with the adaptive bit streaming.
-It is compatible with all online video platforms.
+It is compatible with all online video platform.